Claros

 Agora of New Smyrna.

 Smyrna’s streets were broad, well-paved and laid out at right angles.
-The main street, called the Golden Street, ran across the city from West to East, beginning probably from the temple of Zeus Akraios and ending towards the temple of Cybele.
+The main street, called the Golden Street, ran across the city from West to East, probably beginning at the temple of Zeus Akraios and ending at the temple of Cybele.

 Links & references: